-Figure 5.3.2-1 Hybrid beam forming architecture

-As the beam forming is done in the RF it is not possible to individually digital pre-distort each PA in addition the wide operating and channel BW’s mean that generating 3 to 5 times the BW from the converters starts to become impractical and the relatively lower power saved per PA means the power saving compared to the power used in the lineariser is not attractive.
+As the beam forming is done in the RF it is not possible to individually digital pre-distort each PA in addition the wide operating and channel bandwidths mean that generating 3 to 5 times the bandwidth from the digital-to-analog converters starts to become impractical and the relatively lower power saved per PA means the power saving compared to the power used in the lineariser is not attractive.
 Hence it is currently assumed digital linearization is assumed to be not used for FR2.

 For both FR1 and FR2 however these are assumptions are not used for requirement setting, the antenna size, number of and power of the PA’s is assumed when investigating co-existence but the beam forming and linearization architectures are not important at this level.

-For the 7 - 24 GHz region it is likely that implementation will change from a BB beam forming architecture to a hybrid beam forming architecture at some frequency in this range however this is not relevant to the requirement setting.
+For the 7 - 24 GHz region it is likely that implementation will change from a digital beam forming architecture to a hybrid beam forming or analog beamforming architecture at some frequency in this range however this is not relevant to the requirement setting.
 As with FR1 and FR2 the size, number of and PA power rating assumptions are required to estimate typical OTA performance when studying co-existence, but the requirement do not need to make any assumption on how the beam forming is achieved or how or if the PA’s are linearized.